-In her biography, Marisa Rosado points to a school in Ponce headed by a Doña Rosa Percy as the one where Don Pedro first began his studies.
-However long he stayed there, he ultimately found himself at the McKinley Agricultural School, now the Escuela Ramón Marín, where instruction was led by a single North American teacher by the name Mr. Cooper.
-Don Pedro was remembered to be a good student, taking a lot of notes in class, studying at night using an oil lamp, and providing a lot of support to other students as needed.
+Rosado points to a school in Ponce headed by a woman named Doña Rosa Percy as where Don Pedro first began his studies.
+However long he stayed there, he ultimately found himself at the McKinley Agricultural School, where instruction was led by a single North American teacher named Mr. Cooper.
+Don Pedro was remembered as being a good student, taking a lot of notes in class, and studying at night using an oil lamp.
+He was also remembered for providing support to other students as needed.

 Building A Reputation At Ponce High School

-Academically, the coursework at Ponce High School focused on the general subjects.
-On his cumulative transcript, Don Pedro was documented as taking four years of English, three years of Latin, two years of History, Spanish, and French, and one year of Algebra, Physics, Geometry, and Zoology.
-Besides an 88 received in the third quarter of his first year in French, all of his grades were in the 90s.
+Academically, the coursework at Ponce High School focused on the general subjects we are familiar with today.
+On his cumulative transcript, Don Pedro was documented as having taken four years of English; three years of Latin; two years of History, Spanish, and French; and one year of Algebra, Physics, Geometry, and Zoology.
+Besides an 88 received in the third quarter of his first year in French, all his grades were in the 90s.

-While also known for having a great sense of humor, Don Pedro’s greatest reputation was as an intellectual, skilled speaker, and student leader.
-Dr. José Padín, who was both a local school superintendent and public schools commissioner in the years Don Pedro was in high school, said in a 1950 interview with the Boston Globe that he was a “child prodigy” and “oratorical spellbinder.”
-Don Pedro was also, however, developing as an impressive writer by this time.
+While known for having a great sense of humor, Don Pedro’s greatest reputation was as an intellectual, a skilled speaker, and a student leader.
+Dr. José Padín, who was a local school superintendent and then public schools commissioner in the years Don Pedro was in high school, said in a 1950 interview with the Boston Globe that he was a “child prodigy” and “oratorical spellbinder.”
+Don Pedro was also developing as a writer during this time.
 Following the death of a classmate named Mercedes Castaing in 1911, he was published in the Puerto Rico Eagle newspaper.
 The article, written in English at 18 years old, is an eloquent, heartfelt, and poetic display of emotion, spiritual contemplation, and reverence for the dead.

 Graduating With Honors

-Don Pedro would graduate from Ponce High School in 1912 with distinguished honors.
+Don Pedro graduated from Ponce High School in 1912 with distinguished honors.
 Some accounts say that Don Pedro, with a cumulative average of 95.93, graduated as the valedictorian of his class, while another account places him as the salutatorian.
-Undeniably, the young ‘prodigy’ made a strong reputation for himself.
+What is without question is that the young ‘prodigy’ made a strong reputation for himself.

-In July 1912 the impression Don Pedro made on José De Diego would work in his favor when De Diego, at the time the President of the Puerto Rico House of Delegates, quickly approved a recommendation by the Secretary of the Municipal Council of Ponce to grant Don Pedro a scholarship to attend college.
-He eventually did receive this scholarship.
+The impression Don Pedro made on José De Diego worked to his favor in July 1912 when De Diego, at the time the president of the Puerto Rico House of Delegates, quickly approved a recommendation sent to him by the secretary of the Municipal Council of Ponce to grant Don Pedro a scholarship to attend college.
+Becoming more than a recommendation, Don Pedro eventually did receive this scholarship.

 In August 1912 he was considered for another scholarship by the Masonic Lodge “Aurora” No. 7 of Ponce.
-This consideration was recommended by E. N. Gerrish, the Principal of Ponce High School, and Charles H. Terry, the Superintendent of Schools in Ponce.
-Don Pedro also went on to receive this scholarship.
-According to the account given by Ruth Reynolds, it was Gerrish, being an alumni of the University of Vermont, who also helped to fill out most of the paperwork that would result in Don Pedro being admitted as a student there in September 1912.
+This consideration was recommended by E. N. Gerrish, the principal of Ponce High School, and Charles H. Terry, the superintendent of schools in Ponce.
+Don Pedro also received this scholarship.
+According to the account given by Ruth Reynolds, it was Gerrish, as an alumnus of the University of Vermont, who also helped to fill out most of the paperwork that resulted in Don Pedro being admitted as a student there for September 1912.